post featured image

 4. Hinge until you feel a stretch in the back of your legs (hamstring muscles).

-1. Place the resistance band on the shin/calf area; approximately 6″ below the knees.
+1. Place the resistance band around the shin/calf area, approximately six inches below the knees.
 Begin standing feet hip-width apart, slight bend in the knees.

 2. Sit back into a narrow squat, lowering your hips parallel to knees.